Kockengen

 Kockengen is a village in the Dutch province of Utrecht.
 It is a part of the municipality of Stichtse Vecht, and lies about 11 km northeast of Woerden.

 The name of the village is a reference to Cockaigne, a medieval fictional land of plenty.

 Until 1989, Kockengen was a separate municipality.
 From then until 2011 it was part of the municipality of Breukelen.

 History

 The village was first mentioned around 1307 as Cokanghen.
-It started as a 12th-century as a cultivation concession, and the name was probably chosen to attract farmers.
+It started in the 12th-century as a cultivation concession, and the name was probably chosen to attract farmers.
 Many of the early settlers were serfs from France.
 In the 14th century a church was built.
 The tower dates from 1635.
-During the 17th century, it was prosperous village, due to good water connections to Amsterdam and Utrecht.
+During the 17th century, it was a prosperous village, due to good water connections to Amsterdam and Utrecht.
 In 1840, Kockengen was home to 677 people.